Prepare baking agents in amixon® precision mixers

-An advantageous side effect is that the more liquid ingredients are mixed in, the lower is the dust content of the baking agents.
+A welcome side effect is that the more liquid admixtures are mixed in, the lower the dust content of the baking agents.
 However, if the proportion of liquid is too high, or if the baking agent heats up during mixing, its flowability and dosing properties will deteriorate.
 The baking agent might even clump after packaging.

-quality of the baking powder must be achieved quickly and with minimum energy input.
+The ideal mixing quality of the baking powder must be achieved quickly and with minimum energy input.
 The way the liquid is mixed in also affects the final product.

 - Can it be stored for a long time?
-Does it

 The introduction of highly viscous substances into the powder is also possible with amixon® mixers.